oqolarte/oblong/content/project/imbentori.md

 It may or may not have been obvious, but people my age like to express themselves on the internet.

-I was active in one platform which is still out there, on Tumblr, that you can still visit:
+I was active on Tumblr, that you can still visit:

 **[Imbentori](https://iooare.tumblr.com)**

-It is/was my Tumblr blog the password of which I no longer remember.

 A little while back, I even thought of parsing through the original text I have there, and publish them in some sort of a book...